 How many blue crabs live in the Chesapeake Bay?

 The Chesapeake Bay Program tracks the abundance of adult female blue crabs as an indicator of Bay health.
-In 2017, 254 million adult female crabs were estimated to be living in the Bay, compared with 194 million in 2015.
+In 2019, 191 million adult female crabs were estimated to be living in the Bay, an increase from 147 million in 2018.

 What issues affect blue crabs?